 Ask What Agency (or Agencies) Oversee Their Business

-- If the answer is FINRA, the advisor will hold some type of securities license, or perhaps several licenses.
+- If the answer is FINRA, the advisor will hold some type of securities license or perhaps several licenses.
 You can use the BrokerCheck feature on FINRA’s website to see if there are any complaints on file.

-Some financial advisors, or financial advisory firms, may be dually registered with both regulatory agencies.
+Some financial advisors or financial advisory firms may be dually registered with both regulatory agencies.

-Ask What Professional Designations They Hold
+Ask Which Professional Designations They Hold

 Other Online Resources

 Most online search engines then allow you to narrow your search by geographic location, areas of expertise, or compensation method.
 Don't skimp on these types of background checks.
-Fifteen to twenty minutes of time spent online is a great investment when you're hiring someone to work with your finances.
+Fifteen to twenty minutes of time spent online is a worthwhile investment when you're hiring someone to work with your finances.